Summary

 We work with landowners to conserve or restore their land, and with partners on larger conservation projects such as the Brush Mountain Park Project.

-Brush Mountain Park totals 758 acres with a planned 18 miles of trails across 3 properties.
+Brush Mountain Park totals 758 acres with a planned total of 20+ miles of trails across 3 properties.
 The forested park provides multi-use trails for recreation, habitat for wildlife, and will preserve views of Brush Mountain while forever protecting the land.

 Background